Kehrlann/spring-security-samples/ldap/ldap-auth-to-jwt/README.md

 - The project uses an OpenLDAP docker container, with a custom LDIF
 - It uses bind authentication with an admin account (admin/password)
 - It does not populate authorities for the user logging in, it is left as a exercise for the reader.
+- While this may have use-cases, it is probably more reasonable to delegate your authentication to an OpenID Connect Provider / OAuth2 Auth Server.
+That, in turn, could defer to LDAP to manage identity and authentication.
+You could use Keycloak or build an experience using Spring Authorization Server

 Interesting docs: